Constraints on Relic Magnetic Black Holes: Bounds on EMBHs without Catalysis

-and .
-The total friction on EMBHs traversing a white dwarf can be estimated by combining the contributions from \eqref{fermifric} and \eqref{eqn:friction} for a plasma of carbon nuclei.
-We preformed this calculation numerically.
+is the energy gained by a passing electron. $E_f$ is the Fermi energy of the gas, and $x$ and $y$ are respectively the angles between the electron's incoming and outgoing momentum and $v$.
+The total friction in a WD can be estimated by combining the contributions from \eqref{fermifric} and \eqref{eqn:friction} for a plasma of carbon nuclei.

-The lightest EMBHs we consider, $M\sim 2\times 10^{-4} {\rm \,g} \sim 10^{20} {\rm\, GeV}$, have kinetic energies within the galaxy of $\sim 6\times 10^{13} {\rm\, GeV}$.
-Using \eqref{eqn:easyfric} to make a simplified estimate of the energy lost by an EMBH traversing a white dwarf one finds that even the lightest EMBHs under consideration lose enough energy to get trapped inside the white dwarf after traversing about $\sim 1000$ km inside the white dwarf.
-Heavier EMBHs will lose their kinetic energy in shorter distances, and thus all EMBHs that traverse the white dwarfs considered here will become gravitationally bound to them.
+The lightest EMBHs we consider, $M\sim 2\times 10^{-4} {\rm \,g} \sim 10^{20} {\rm\, GeV}$, have kinetic energies within the Galaxy of $\sim 6\times 10^{13} {\rm\, GeV}$.
+Using Eq.\eqref{eqn:easyfric} to make a simplified estimate of the energy losses, we find that the lightest EMBHs get trapped after traversing about $\sim 1000$ km inside a WD.
+As heavier EMBHs lose kinetic energy over even shorter distances, it is clear that every one which passes through a WD becomes gravitationally bound to it.
+WDs accumulate EMBHs at a Sommerfeld enhanced rate:

-The rate at which a white dwarf accumulates EMBHs, $\Gamma_{wd}$, can be found simply with a Sommerfeld enhanced cross section:

-where $R_{wd}$ and $v_{esc}$ are the white dwarf's radius and escape velocity, respectively.
+where $R_{wd}$ and $v_{esc}$ are the WD's radius and escape velocity, respectively.

-Once inside a white dwarf, EMBHs must sink to the core in order to find each other and annihilate.
-The core density of the white dwarf, the core magnetic field, and the EMBH mass all dictate how an EMBH will behave once inside of the white dwarf.
-For example, the core magnetic field separates lighter EMBHs of opposite charge preventing them from annihilating initially, while heavier EMBHs can overcome the magnetic field and their behavior will be determined by friction within the white dwarf.
+Once inside, EMBHs must sink to the WD core in order to pair and annihilate.
+The EMBH mass and WD the core density and magnetic field determine an EMBH's behavior.
+The core magnetic field separates lighter EMBHs of opposite charge, preventing them from annihilating initially.
+Heavier EMBHs can overcome the magnetic field, and friction with the WD directs their behavior instead.